Skip to main content

 Matt Lavender

 Matthew Lavender joined Meridian Waste as a Manager Trainee in June of 2020.
-After completion of the program, Mr. Lavender became the Transfer Station Operations Manager in Raleigh, NC.
-In this role, he quickly impressed the leadership team and his fellow team members which led to his promotion to General Manager in Tennessee in September of 2023.
-He managed two landfills and a hauling company, a team of four employees, and was responsible for 19 roll off routes.
+After completion of the program, Mr. Lavender became the Transfer Station Operations Manager in Raleigh, North Carolina.
+In this role, he quickly impressed the leadership team and his fellow team members, earning him a promotion to General Manager in Tennessee in September of 2023.
+He managed two landfills and a hauling company, a team of four employees, and was responsible for 19 roll-off routes.
 He was instrumental in the Patterson acquisition in Knoxville, adding twelve drivers to the fleet of trucks.
-He focused on streamlining processes, measuring efficiency, establishing and monitoring Key Performance Indicators (KPIs) and driving growth and revenue.
+Lavender focused on streamlining processes, measuring efficiency, establishing, and monitoring Key Performance Indicators (KPIs), and driving growth and revenue.

 Today he is the Area President in Tennessee.

-Matt Lavender is now responsible for all management decisions within the marketplace including budgeting, financial performance, and revenue growth.
-Tennessee has $17.5 million in annual revenue, 48 employees and 20 routes for trucks.
+Mr. Lavender is now responsible for all management decisions within the marketplace including budgeting, financial performance, and revenue growth.
+Tennessee has $17.5 million in annual revenue, 48 employees, and 20 routes for trucks.
 Mr. Lavender is a graduate of the University of Tennessee where he earned a bachelor of arts degree in communication studies.

 Brian Hopkins